UpperMoon0/LilyTheThird/README.md

 - External TTS-Provider (for Text-to-Speech via WebSocket) - Requires separate server.
 - Deep Translator (for translation)
 - OpenAI API (for large language model)
-- spaCy and rdflib (for knowledge graph processing)
+- pymongo (for MongoDB interaction)
 - websockets (for VTube Studio integration)

 **Note:** Text-to-Speech functionality requires the [TTS-Provider](https://github.com/UpperMoon0/TTS-Provider.git) server to be running locally (default: `ws://localhost:9000`).
+**Note:** MongoDB memory requires a running MongoDB instance and the `MONGO_URI` set in the `.env` file.

 ## Features
 - **Chat Tab**:
   - Interact with a chatbot powered by the OpenAI API.
   - Translate chatbot responses into Japanese using Deep Translator.
   - Convert Japanese responses into speech via an external TTS-Provider server.
-  - Short-term memory: Maintains a prompt history.
+  - Short-term memory: Maintains a prompt history (in-memory).
-  - Long-term memory: Stores information in a Knowledge Graph.
+  - Long-term memory: Stores conversation turns (user input, LLM response, timestamp, metadata) in a MongoDB database (if enabled and configured).

-- **Knowledge Graph Tab**:
-  - Visualize and interact with the Knowledge Graph built from user interactions.

 - **Discord Tab**:
   - Start and stop a Discord bot that responds to messages.

 - **VTube Studio Integration (VTube Tab)**: